Moniteau Uses Fast Start to Hand North Clarion Its First Loss of the Season

 Allie Pry and Fleeger each added five.

 Homan led North Clarion with seven points.
-In was an uncharacteristically poor shooting night for the Wolves in their first loss of the season.
+It was an uncharacteristically poor shooting night for the Wolves in their first loss of the season.

 There’s a lot that can be gleaned for Dreihaup and his team from this loss, though, he said.